The Science of Contacting Suppliers and Manufacturers as a Business

 Product types you can drop ship with Ecwid and Printful

-Also, check out more dropshipping services that can be integrated with your Ecwid store.
+If you’re using Ecwid, you can use the WholesaleB2B app to make integration with drop shippers easier.
+Or, check out other dropshipping services that can be integrated with your Ecwid store.

-2. Ask the right questions
+2. Ask the Right Questions

 Here are a few questions you can add to the email template shown above if you contact a potential drop shipper: